• Skip to primary navigation

 SPRINGFORM - You will need a springform for this cake recipe.
 I recommend a 10-inch springform.
 If you have a 9-inch springform, that's fine, too.
 But you might have a little bit of the filling left over.

 MIXER - You can use a hand mixer or a stand mixer to make the filling.
 But you can also make this recipe without any mixers.
 Just keep in mind that it will take a while to beat the egg whites until they stiffen.
-So although our grandmothers might have done it by hand, I do recommend some kind of electric mixer.
+So although our grandmothers might have done it by hand, I do recommend an electric mixer.

 BOWLS - Set aside three bowls.